Skip to content

 Movie Trivia: Classics, Quotes, Records

 You’ve seen these films a dozen times.
 You still misquote them.
-LearnClash has 43 movie questions across classics, blockbusters, and the inside facts that change how you watch.
-Every answer was checked against studio records and first-hand interviews.
+LearnClash keeps 43 movie questions across classics, blockbusters, and the inside facts that change how you watch a scene, every answer checked against studio records and first-hand interviews.

 Movie trivia: Darth Vader line is No I am your father (not Luke), Titanic was first $1B film, Gone with the Wind sold most tickets ever Movie trivia: 43 questions covering classics, blockbusters, and behind-the-scenes facts.